hakola/marine-traffic-modelling/README.md

 # Modelling marine traffic in the ice-covered Baltic Sea
 Prediction of vessel routes, speed, traffic and ETA using grid-based methods and shortest path algorithm.
-Done in part of a Master's thesis work.
+Done as a part of a Master's thesis work.

 **_Summer (red) and winter (blue) vessel tracks in the Baltic Sea:_**
 ![Summer and winter AIS tracks](https://raw.githubusercontent.com/hakola/marine-traffic-modelling/master/figs/balticsea_ais.png)